Avik9/Dynamic-Memory-Allocator/README.md

 The allocator splits blocks at allocation time to reduce the amount of internal fragmentation.
-Due to alignment and overhead constraints, there is a minimum useful block size that the allocator can support.  **For this assignment, pointers returned by the allocator in response to allocation requests are aligned to 64-byte boundaries**;
+Due to alignment and overhead constraints, there is a minimum useful block size that the allocator can support.  **For this program, pointers returned by the allocator in response to allocation requests are aligned to 64-byte boundaries**;
 *i.e.* the pointers returned will be addresses that are multiples of 2^6.
 Note that this is a more stringent alignment requirement than what is imposed by the underlying hardware, which only requires alignment to 16-byte boundaries.
-The 64-byte alignment requirement implies that the minimum block size for your allocator will be 64 bytes.
+The 64-byte alignment requirement implies that the minimum block size for the allocator will be 64 bytes.
 No "splinters" of smaller size than this are ever to be created.
-If splitting a block to be allocated would result in a splinter, then the block should not be split; rather, the block should be used as-is to satisfy the allocation request (*i.e.*, you will "over-allocate" by issuing a block slightly larger than that required).
+If splitting a block to be allocated would result in a splinter, then the block should not be split; rather, the block should be used as-is to satisfy the allocation request (*i.e.*, "over-allocate" by issuing a block slightly larger than that required).

 ## Freeing a Block